 Fun fact: the Arturia Matrixbrute has the mod matrix right on top of its panel (and it’s so huge that you cannot miss it), but it sounds so good that many times I can do with no patching whatsoever.
 The mod matrix is simply not necessary.
 A filtered oscillator plus some general knob tweaking is enough to come up with something interesting and organic.
 The core sound of the PRO-3 is more static, and it needs the mod-matrix like a fish needs water.
 Ironically, its mod matrix is hidden and harder to see.

-The value knobs skip values sometimes, but it’s not frustrating, as it takes only a fraction of a second to fix a value.
+Sometimes the value knobs skip values, but it’s not frustrating, as it takes only a fraction of a second to fix a value.
 Speaking of knobs: those are the most user-unfriendly knobs I’ve ever touched.
 It’s just unbelievable how much resistance they have and how much force is needed to twist them in a brand-new, unused unit.
 Maybe Sequential was fed up with people comlaining about wobbly REV-2 knobs and this time they made ultra-tight knobs?
 Also, those LEDs will cause a severe case of photic retinopathy in anybody who’s silly enough to stare at them while playing the PRO-3 in a dark room.
 Adjustable LED light intensity would be very welcome.

 We have a lot of mono synths on the market, but only a couple of them come with patch memory.
 Out of these, I think only three come in full size: PRO-3, Matrixbrute and SUB-37.
 They are pretty close in terms of technical prowess and modular interconnectivity.
 Only the SUB-37 stands out by its conspicuous lack of third oscillator and onboard effects.
 The PRO-3 also stands out with what seems to be the deepets mod matrix and the most powerful, 11-animation-lane sequencer on the market.
 This leaves us with only two criteria to judge against: the sound & the interface.